nishant-nayak/nba-prediction/README.md

 ### EDA and model fitting/
 contains the code for EDA and the models, both inbuilt and custom, used to predict the outcome of the games.

+### datasets/
+contains the combined data and the data scraped from each of the sites after they were cleaned.